 There’s a lot we can all learn from Growing Labs, and if you have a new cannabis license, are looking to expand your operations, or need supplies, pay them a visit online.
-If you’re interested in learning more about JULABO check us out online.
+If you’re interested in learning more about JULABO USA, visit us at julabo.us.
 If you’re a current JULABO customer that would like to tell us your industry story for a possible profile, comment below.

 The information presented is solely intended for businesses engaged in the lawful cultivation, manufacturing, processing, and/or distribution of cannabis or hemp-based products in the US or Canada.
 JULABO USA’s products are to be used for lawful purposes only.
 Nothing contained here is intended to assist, condone, or promote any violation of any law.
 JULABO USA makes no representation regarding the legality of cannabis or hemp-based products under the laws applicable to you or your business.